natanast/Seq2Viz/README.md

 git clone https://github.com/natanast/Seq2Viz.git
 ```

+## Usage

+## Contibution

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+The code contained in this website is simultaneously available under the MIT license; this means that you are free to use it in your own packages, as long as you cite the source.